-The general surgery clerkship is offered year round to third and fourth-year medical students.
-Three or four medical students are accepted for each four to six-week rotation.
+The general surgery clerkship is offered year-round to third and fourth-year medical students.
+Two or three medical students are accepted for each four to six-week rotation.

 This elective provides the student with an opportunity to obtain knowledge and gain experience in the primary components of general surgery.
-Students are assigned to general surgery rotations that include vascular, oncology, trauma, and GI experience.
-Their responsibilities include patient assessment, assisting in the operating room, providing postoperative patient care, participating in teaching rounds and educational conferences, and taking call with assigned general surgery residents.
+Students are assigned to general surgery rotations that include vascular, trauma, and GI experiences.
+Their responsibilities include patient assessment, assisting in the operating room, providing postoperative patient care, participating in teaching rounds and educational conferences, and occasionally on request can taking call with assigned general surgery residents.
 In addition, the students maintain a daily operative log and corresponding reading list.